Asymptotic expansion of Toeplitz determinants of an indicator function with discrete rotational symmetry and powers of random unitary matrices: Introduction and summary of the results

-This complements existing results on powers of random unitary matrices \cite{DiaconisShahshahani1994,DuitsJohanssonPowerUnitaryToeplitz2010,KrasovskyAspectsToeplitzDet2011,UnitaryMarchal2014,CharlierClaeysThinningCUE2017}.
+This complements existing results on powers of random unitary matrices \cite{DiaconisShahshahani1994,DuitsJohanssonPowerUnitaryToeplitz2010,KrasovskyAspectsToeplitzDet2011,UnitaryMarchal2014,CharlierClaeysThinningCUE2017} and might lead to sharper control when no symmetry arise.
 The result is also interesting for the topological recursion community.
 Indeed, the classical spectral curve associated to the symbol $f_{m,\epsilon}$ is of genus $g=m-1$ (See Proposition \ref{TopRecGenus}).
 Obtaining an explicit expression for the full asymptotic expansion of the partition function of a classical spectral curve of strictly positive genus is known to be a very difficult problem for which no other example are currently known.
-Thus, the present article provides an example in which the computation can be carried out completely to any order, including the non-perturbative oscillating terms.
+Thus, the present article provides the first example of an arbitrary genus spectral curve for which the full asymptotic expansion, including the non-perturbative oscillatory terms can be computed up to any order by the means of topological recursion.
+In particular, it opens the way to similar cases where discrete symmetries shall be used efficiently to reduce an impractical strictly positive spectral curve problem to a mere implementation of the topological recursion on a genus zero classical spectral curve.